Skip to main content

 • give the landlord at least 28 days to respond

-A notice of intended proceedings cannot be served after more than 12 months after the landlord committed the relevant offence.
+A notice of intended proceedings cannot be served more than two years after the landlord committed the relevant offence.

-The authority can apply for an RRO after the expiry of the notice of intended proceedings and after it has considered any representations made.
+The authority can apply for an RRO after the notice of intended proceedings has expired and it has considered any representations made.

 Duty to consider applying for a rent repayment order